nealwaga/Employee-Management-System/README.md

 Users would like to:
 * Sign in to the application to start using.
 * Update their profile.
+* Create departments.
+* Register employees by assigning them to a specific department.
-* Upload whatever files they want to with a subject description.
+* Upload whatever files they want for a specific employee with a subject description.
 * Search for a file upload if they are too many.
 ***